Battle of Bir el Abd: Bir el Abd

-The Turkish position at Bir al-Abed, consisted of well constructed trenches and redoubts.
+The Ottoman position at Bir al-Abed, consisted of well constructed trenches and redoubts.
 That looked down on the approach routes, that any British force would use.
 They had used the time since arriving well, recovering from their defeat in the previous days, to replenish their supplies and had been reinforced.
 So that the Turkish force now numbered around 6,000 men, twice the number available to Chauvel.
 They were also well supported by mountain artillery and howitzers.
 The machine-guns were manned by German soldiers and the artillery by Austrians.

 The New Zealand advance began at 04:00, at the same time the 3rd Brigade made towards a redoubt over 2 mi to the south.
 It was not for another hour that the Composite Brigade set out, but they located a trench system from the well to Lake Bardawil.
 The ANZAC Mounted Division advanced through Turkish artillery and machine gun fire, until it got so heavy that it threatened the safety of their horses.
 Dismounting they continued on foot.
 However, they were not advancing in one continuous line.
 There was a gap around 800 yd between the New Zealanders and the depleted Composite Brigade and around 1 mi between the 3rd Brigade and the New Zealanders.
 By 05:00 that the New Zealand Brigade had reached a high point that overlooked the well and the Turkish position.
 An hour later the Turkish troops, left their trenches fixed bayonets and counter-attacked the New Zealand Brigade in two columns.
 This first assault faltered in the face of the New Zealanders machine-gun and supporting artillery fire from the Somerset Battery, Royal Horse Artillery.
 The respite lasted for thirty minutes when the Turkish troops attacked the New Zealanders again.
 Then the Composite Brigade, which was still advancing, came under fire from artillery, anti-aircraft and machine-guns, was halted around 800 yd from the Turkish lines.
 By 07:00 the Turkish had discovered the gap in the ANZAC Mounted Division line between the New Zealanders and the Composite Brigades and were trying to exploit it.
 An hour later on the southern flank the 3rd Brigade advance was halted and they were ordered to change their direction of advance towards Ard, instead of trying to circle it.
 At the same time closing the gap between them and the New Zealanders.
 The New Zealand Brigade advanced again, and at one stage it seemed like two of their regiments, may succeed in breaking into the Turkish position.
 But elsewhere in the north and south the brigades had been fought to a standstill.
 Turkish artillery fire intensified and at 10:30 Chavaul asked for air support to help locate their batteries.
 Part of the problem being they were a larger calibre than the British guns and were out-ranging them.
 At the same time he sent one of his reserve regiments the Warwickshire Yeomanry to support the Composite Brigade.